By the Way

 The Garden of Gethsemane plays a crucial role in the unfolding of the gospel of Jesus.
 His public ministry is at its end.
 Friends have conspired to betray him.
 Even as the story opens, a crowd including a few members of the Temple Guard is on its way to arrest Jesus and initiate that grueling last day of his life that we have come to call the Passion.

 Visitors to the garden today find a carefully manicured landscape and a starkly beautiful chapel commemorating the events of this place.
-Central to the memory, of course, a
+Central to the memory, of course, are the olive trees.

 Olive trees, properly cared for can live virtually forever.
 As I toured the gift shops of the Holy Land, I came to wonder how there could be any olive trees left.
 Olive wood is sold as a souvenier of the place in every shop, restaurant, hotel lobby and (often) out of the trunks of cars along the side of the road.
 What I learned is that trees are not felled to harvest the lumber.
 Instead, the carvings are produced from branches that have been pruned away to foster newer, more vital growth.
 The dozen or so trees in the garden seem to absorbed the spirit of the place.
 Their trunks are twisted and gnarled, as if they, too, kneel in anguish.